A chapter in our freight procurement best practices series, the basics of spot-buy freight

 There are several factors that influence the final quote you receive.

 The COVID-19 pandemic has changed the way how we manage our business and how our supply chain works.
-Also the way how we procure freight have changed.
+Also, the way how we procure freight has changed.
 The limitations caused by the pandemic in for example flights and the additional capacity required to move PPE have a strong effect on freight rates.
-Overall freight rates have increased and are extremely volatile, and as a result most logistics service providers can’t honour previously agreed long terms rates.
+Overall freight rates have increased and are extremely volatile, and as a result most logistics service providers can’t honor previously agreed long terms rates.
 Companies are therefore forced to enquiry and agree on pricing for a short term and sometimes even daily basis.
-We refer to this as a spot-buy exercise and this document will share best practises.
+We refer to this as a spot-buy exercise and this document will share best practices.

 All types of logistics services are suitable for spot-buy.
-Most common logistics services are road, air freight, ocean, rail and parcel.
-It is also commonly used for specialized services such as out-of-gauge shipments, expedites where on-board-courier or air charters are required.
+The most common logistics services are road, air freight, ocean, rail and parcel.
+It is also commonly used for specialized services such as out-of-gauge shipments, expedites where onboard-courier or air charters are required.

-Spot-buy rates are compared using several factors, which starts with the rate itself.
-In some cases however, the rate might not be the key factor; other factors can have a stronger impact, such as transit time, routing, additional services or even the relationship between shipper and logistics provider.
+Spot-buy rates are compared using several factors, which start with the rate itself.
+In some cases, however, the rate might not be the key factor; other factors can have a stronger impact, such as transit time, routing, additional services, or even the relationship between shipper and logistics provider.